nickeisenberg/usefull_setup_instructions/nvim/install.md

 * `git pull`

-* use `git branch -` to check all releases.
+* use `git branch -r` to check all releases.
 Then pick a release `git checkout release-0.9`.

 * `make distclean && make CMAKE_BUILD_TYPE=Release`